Back to National Guide

 How We Calculate

 Estimates are based on current registered builder and fencing contractor rates across the Perth metropolitan area, adjusted for local material costs in WA.
 All prices include GST.
 Figures cover standard residential timber fencing.
-Colorbond, aluminium, and masonry fencing are separate trades and not included.
+Colorbond, aluminium, pool fencing, and masonry walls may fall outside these ranges.

 Know what you need?